UPDATED OCT 1, 2019

 We love Miami, but it’s nice to get away from the grind of city life every now and then.
 And if you’re anything like us, that usually means hopping in the car for a nature-filled camping trip.
-Luckily, Miami is home to a crop of campsites from scenic setups to primitive to tent-only spots, we’ve got just the thing to satisfy your taste for adventure.
-But if you’re not sure where to start, here are our favorite places to sleep under the stars.
+Luckily, Miami is home to a crop of campsites that are sure to satisfy your taste for adventure.
+Here are our favorite places to sleep under the stars.

 If a tranquil, picturesque camping experience is your speed, then Boca Chita Key Campground is the perfect place for you.
 Marked by a historic lighthouse—which was actually built in the 1930s as a way to entice ships to explore the park’s beauty—the campground doubles as a private island, which means it’s only accessible by boat.
 After you’ve pitched your tent, climb up to the top of the lighthouse for killer views of Downtown Miami, and make sure to check out the park’s half-mile hiking trail before you pack up and head home.
 Fitt Tip: There’s no drinking water or electricity on-site, so pack accordingly.